Blessed Hugh Faringdon Catholic School

 There are two types of Bursary available:

-A Guaranteed Bursary is available to all young people who meet the general eligibility criteria as set out in this policy and who have been identified as being most in need, as set out in this policy.
+A Vulnerable student bursary (£1200) is available to all young people who meet the general eligibility criteria as set out in this policy and who have been identified as being most in need, as set out in this policy.

-A Discretionary Bursary is available to all young people who meet the general and additional eligibility criteria as set out in this policy.
+A Discretionary Bursary (up to £550) is available to all young people who meet the general and additional eligibility criteria as set out in this policy.

 A Discretionary Bursary (Level 1) of up to £550 is available subject to availability of funds, to all young people where: